 sudo apt install rclone

 For other distributions, please use your distribution’s package manager.

 Once you have installed rclone successfully, you need to configure rclone.
 Enter the following command in the terminal:

-If it’s your first time using rclone, you have to add a new remote to rclone.
-Select ‘n‘ to add new remote.
+If it’s your first time using rclone, you must add a new remote to rclone.
+Select ‘n‘ to add a new remote.

-Step 3: Select cloud service you want to sync with rclone
+Step 3: Select the cloud service you want to sync with rclone

 You have to enter the number of the service you want to use.
 In this case, it’s ‘One Drive’.
 Make sure you enter the correct number.

 As you don’t need to enter client ID or secret ID hit Enter twice.

 Next enter ‘N’ for selecting no for advanced configuration.
 Of course, if you want to configure something very specific, you can go ahead with Y.

 When you’re asked for ‘Use auto config’, press Y.